FTPie CLI - Command-Line File Transfers

 Common questions

-The same backends as the app - FTP, FTPS, SFTP, WebDAV, NAS and the supported clouds (Google Drive, Dropbox, OneDrive, Box, pCloud, MEGA).
+The same backends as the app - FTP, FTPS, SFTP, WebDAV, NAS and the supported clouds (Google Drive, Dropbox, OneDrive, Box, pCloud, MEGA, Koofr, OpenDrive).

 Yes.
-It is designed for non-interactive use with predictable exit codes for branching.
+It is designed for non-interactive use with predictable exit codes for branching, and a first Ctrl+C cancels cleanly (exit code 6).

 Start Your 14-Day Free Trial